chrissobolewski/htmm/_pages/about.md

 ✉️ Ask questions, discuss, and comment — at me <a href="https://twitter.com/howtomngmoney">@howtomngmoney</a> on Twitter.

 ### Constant work in progress
-🚧 Every note you see here is a [[Living document]].
+🚧 Every note you see here is a [Living document](https://notes.andymatuschak.org/z4SDCZQeRo4xFEQ8H4qrSqd68ucpgE6LU155C).
 I update this page constantly.
 This means you might see seams here and there.
 Like some phrases in `[[ ]]` brackets.
 In the future, they will lead to a separate page with further explanation.
 If you see the brackets, it just means the target page is not ready yet (it will be, eventually).

 ### Nerdy details